 Tour

 Overview: July 2009.
-We start our tour in Brunsbüttel and ride to
+We start our tour in Brunsbüttel and ride to Kiel, a

-Kiel, a 166 mile (266 km) ride over 5 days.
-The canal is 61.3 miles long
+166-mile (266 km) ride over 5 days.
+The canal is 61.3 miles long (98.7 kilometers),

-(325 kilometer).
-How is this possible?
-Well, the bike path is circuitous
+this possible?
+Well, the bike path is circuitous and the map of it looks as if someone

-That elongation does not detract from the adventure; in fact, it enhances
+dropped a worm with the bends on it.
+That elongation does not detract from the adventure;

-it because you will see much more following the bike route than merely riding
+in fact, it enhances it because you will see much more following the bike route

-stay strictly on the mapped path – which we did not.
+and stay strictly on the mapped path – which we did not.
 We were almost religious

 about it though we covered 266 kilometers of the mapped route.